 - Drinks Industry

 Matcha is most suitable for use in low-temperature processed food.
-Matcha’s green color is vibrant, and has been used across a variety of foods.
+Matcha’s green colour is vibrant, and has been used across a variety of foods.
 For instance as an ice cream product, as the colour lasts and presents well, even when mixed.
 At present, many well-known companies have introduced or are developing Matcha ice cream, such as the Imperial Japanese Foods Co., Haagen- Dazs and the like.
 Solid beverage industry has also changed the original use of spices in the production of milk tea, and now have adopted the authentic Matcha production instead.

 - Sweets and Chocolate Industry